immcantation/immcantation/docs/_include/usage.rst

       Defaults to a truncated version of the sequence filename.
   -o  Output directory.
 Will be created if it does not exist.
       Defaults to a directory matching the sample identifier in the current working directory.
   -f  Output format.
 One of changeo or airr.
-Defaults to changeo.
+Defaults to airr.
   -p  Number of subprocesses for multiprocessing tools.
       Defaults to the available cores.
   -i  Specify to allow partial alignments.